Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Related Work

 \section{Related Work}

-Over the years, considerable effort has been devoted to aligning large language models (LLMs) with human expectations in downstream tasks~\cite{minaee2024large}.
+In recent years, substantial efforts have been directed towards aligning large language models (LLMs) with human expectations in downstream tasks~\cite{mahmud2023explanation,minaee2024large}.
 Many widely adopted alignment approaches—such as Supervised Fine-Tuning (SFT), Reinforcement Learning from Human Feedback (RLHF), and Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{lambert2025reinforcement}—require access to model weights.
-This limitation has motivated increasing interest in \emph{black-box} alignment methods such as \emph{prompt optimization}, which can align black-box models through input manipulation alone~\cite{zhou2022least, ouyang2022training, chang2024efficient}.
+This limitation has motivated a surge of interest in \emph{black-box} alignment methods such as \emph{prompt optimization}, which can align black-box models only through input manipulation~\cite{ouyang2022training,zhou2022least,chang2024efficient}.
 Prompt optimization has demonstrated strong performance in both single-objective~\cite{cheng2023black,trivedi2025align} and multi-objective~\cite{jafari2024morl,zhao2025pareto} settings.
-However, these methods are agnostic of the inference strategy used during deployment, potentially leading to suboptimal performance.
-In contrast, our approach explicitly addresses the interdependence of inference-time strategy and prompt optimization.
+However, these methods remain agnostic to the inference strategy during deployment, potentially leading to suboptimal performance.
+In contrast, our approach explicitly captures the interdependence between inference-time strategies and prompt optimization.

 Recently, \citeauthor{shi2024efficient} framed prompt optimization as a fixed-budget best-arm identification (BAI) problem.
 While effective under limited evaluation budgets, the method remains inference agnostic and was only explored in single-objective settings.
-Our work builds on this foundation in two key ways: (1) we introduce a contextual formulation that models user preferences over multiple objectives and associated computational costs; and (2) we incorporate inference-awareness to ensure alignment with the actual inference strategy.
+Our work builds on this foundation in two key ways: (1) we introduce a contextual formulation that models user preferences over multiple objectives and associated computational costs; and (2) we incorporate inference-awareness to ensure alignment with the deployed inference strategy.
 To learn an optimal policy, we introduce a fixed-budget contextual BAI algorithm, \textsc{Psst}, inspired by Sequential Halving (SH)~\cite{Karnin2013AlmostOE}.
 While SH was originally developed for the pure bandit setting, the \textsc{Iapo} framework features both inter-context full-information feedback and intra-context semi-bandit feedback. \textsc{Psst} leverages these structural properties to achieve more efficient optimization, extending beyond what standard SH can accommodate.